 Was it really over 40 years ago that Radio Stars first unleashed their smut and wit on the world?
 Yes, it was.
 In 1977, EMI dropped the Sex Pistols, Fleetwood Mac released Rumours, the Clash released White Riot.
 Jimmy Carter was in charge of the USA and Leonid Brezhnev was named Chairman of the Presidium of the Supreme Soviet of the Soviet Union.
 And Radio Stars released their first single.
 In addition, the rings of Uranus were discovered, but let us not be sidetracked by cheap lavatory humour.
 And now here comes the 4-CD box set Thinking Inside the Box.

-Many reviews have appear and in almost none of them are Shakespearean hair-dos referred to.
+Many reviews have appeared and in almost none of them are Shakespearean hair-dos referenced.
 Here they are in full.
-But, if you don’t have the time, you may read a review of the reviews, in which the highlights are extracted for your personal interaction.
+But if you don’t have the time, you may read a review of the reviews, in which the highlights are extracted for your personal convenience.

 How It All Began

 Radio Stars were literally snatched off the heaving streets of London by Chiswick Records, who quickly released their first single, the definitive ode to the selfless providers of sanctuary to beavers, Dirty Pictures.
 The pic sleeve featured a semi-clad glamour model and was smeared with grubby fingerprints.
 Things could only get worse, but not for a while.
 The band released the 4-track ‘Stop It’ EP later in the year, followed by their first album Songs for Swinging Lovers.
 The album was prefaced by Nervous Wreck, which clawed its way into the UK Top 40, and then the band spent the entire year on the road with Eddie & the Hotrods and Squeeze.
 The critics loved them, as did live audiences.